Aman-sgz/Pricing-Component-With-Toggle/README.md

 - Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-- You can see a live site at [Profile Card Component](https://pricing-component-with-toggle-brown.vercel.app/)
+- You can see a live site at [Pricing component with toggle](https://pricing-component-with-toggle-brown.vercel.app/)